DocAdam/adamthepugh/site/docs/case-studies/overview.md

 Case studies are where the site moves beyond general claims.

-They show how I think, what I pay attention to, and how I turn messy situations into something more useful.
+They show how I think, what I pay attention to, and how I turn uneven situations into something more usable.